 A: Global blindness is a major health issue.
 Among the very young, the very poor and the elderly, visual impairment can lead to death.
 Vision loss robs people of their independence, financial stability, opportunity and dignity.
-Around the world, an estimated 285 million people are visually impaired.
-About 90 percent of these people are very poor and live in low-income settings.
-An estimated 39 million people are totally blind.
+Around the world, an estimated 253 million people are visually impaired.
+89 percent of these people live in low and middle income countries.
+An estimated 36 million people are totally blind.

 Q: What is the main cause of blindness in the world?

 A: According to the World Health Organization, the largest cause of visual impairment is uncorrected refractive error (the need for a simple eye exam and a pair of eyeglasses).
 The next largest cause is cataracts.
 Other causes include glaucoma, trachoma, diabetic retinopathy, age-related macular degeneration and eye conditions in children such as vitamin A deficiency.